Scholarship and Financial Aid Options

 Dominican College provides funds that are based strictly on financial need.
 These grants are part of our effort to make college education affordable for students.
 The College offers a limited number of need-based grants to undergraduate students annually.
 These Grant-in-Aid funds are not automatically renewed.
 As these funds are need based, a processed FAFSA is required and determination of award is made after all other sources of financial aid are taken into account.
 It is the purpose of these funds to be the final source to assist students in meeting the cost of education

-Employees of the Rockland County government are eligible for the following tuition reductions:
+Full-time employees of the Rockland County government are eligible for the following tuition reductions:

 - Undergraduate: $350 reduction for every three credits taken online